 Not every clinic in Phnom Penh is equal.
 Medical standards vary more than most people realise until they're in the middle of something.
 Lord Penh cuts through the noise.

-Cambodia's medical facilities do not meet international standards across the board.
-There is no free public healthcare for foreigners.
-Outside of Phnom Penh and Siem Reap, medical care is limited or unavailable.
+Outside of Phnom Penh and Siem Reap, medical care remains limited or unavailable.
 That said, Phnom Penh has a small number of genuinely good internationally-oriented clinics and hospitals that can handle most day-to-day needs and many serious ones.
-For anything complex — major surgery, intensive care, serious trauma — medical evacuation to Bangkok is standard practice, and Bangkok's Bumrungrad International Hospital is one hour away by plane.
+For anything complex — major surgery, intensive care, or serious trauma — medical evacuation to Bangkok remains standard practice; Bangkok's Bumrungrad International Hospital is only one hour away by plane.

 Part of Raffles Medical Group Singapore — one of Asia's most respected private healthcare brands.
 The go-to clinic for day-to-day expat healthcare in Phnom Penh.
 Both expat and national doctors, with specialists and nurses who have trained overseas.
 English, Japanese, Mandarin and Khmer spoken.